June-Skeeter/Module6_GEOS270/docs/Content_Part3.md

 British Columbia's floodplain maps are [**severely outdated**](https://www2.gov.bc.ca/gov/content/environment/air-land-water/water/drought-flooding-dikes-dams/integrated-flood-hazard-management/flood-hazard-land-use-management/floodplain-mapping/floodplain-maps-by-region), as are flood maps across the country.
 The province has "offloaded" responsibility of flood management [onto municipalities](https://youtu.be/o6ktS3Ex4TU), which is a grossly negligent action as the scale of the problem is far beyone what municipalities have the resources to address.
 Up to [10% of Canadian homes](https://www.cbc.ca/news/canada/marketplace-home-insurance-1.6262386) are in high risk flood zones.
 This largely needs to be addressed by provincial & federal governments (disasters don't respect borders).

-Beyond flooding ... there are many other looming disasters we need to prepare for
+Beyond flooding ... there are many other looming issues we need to prepare for:

 - Fires
 - Windstorms